ropensci-archive/reproducibility-guide/sections/introduction/index.md

 > - Keep your promises.
 If your grant application states that you will be sharing code with the community, plan for keeping that promise.
 > - Plan for longevity.
 Projects may live on for a long time, with many students building on the code.
 Plan for this at the onset of the project, by setting up the appropriate directory structures, plug-in architectures, etc., which will allow the project to grow.
 > - Avoid cool but unusual designs.
 Unless you have a compelling reason to do otherwise, stay with standard operating systems, programming languages, and tool chains.

+## Where to now?

+For the scientist new to this approach to reproducibility, the next steps are to simply dive in and find the tools and workflow that best suit you and are conventional in your domain.
+Incrementally bolting-on reproducibility to current projects is an excellent way to learn more, and then for future projects can be planned for built-in.
+Becoming involved in the community of researchers in your domain who are using tools for reproducibility can also ease the transition to new tools and workflows.

+Do read through the other [sections of this site](http://ropensci.github.io/reproducibility-guide/) for more specific instructions, details and ideas on reproducible research using R. Also check out our curated list of [further readings](http://ropensci.github.io/reproducibility-guide/sections/references/) which includes links to numerous excellent guides on the practical details of improving reproducibility with R.